LuisObana/MyHomeWork/helsec1.md

 The game as a whole was nerve wracking.
 I thought at first that it was a simple way to hack my password.
 Which is was if you would look at it in a different way.
 I made pass level 7 and made an attempt on level 8.

+Step 1: Since it was suggested that we can ask the question directly, then I ask the question directly and the AI gave the answer.
+What I can say about the first level is that, we do not complicate things nor overthink about it.
+Sometimes the answer is right infront of us.

 ![image](https://github.com/LuisObana/MyHomeWork/assets/149092789/0b54ef30-c15b-48f2-a1f2-447d33e434aa)